 When will construction be complete?

-Construction of the station and alignment is expected to complete by the end of 2020.
+Construction of the station and alignment is expected to complete by in the 1st Quarter of 2022.
 Sound Transit will undergo a one-year testing period following the completion of the East Link segment.
 You will begin to see empty trains running along the tracks but they will not be ready for passengers until 2023.

 What will service from this station be like in 2023?